ballerina-platform/module-ballerinax-twilio/README.md

 ```
 ## Twilio Listener Operations

-### QUEUED/SENT SMS Event
+### QUEUED/SENT SMS Events
 This examples shows how you can start a ballerina twilio listener using localhost. you will need to use ngork to expose a web server running on your local machine to the internet.
-Find more sample from here.
+[Find more sample from here](../samples/listener samples)
 ```ballerina
 import ballerina/log;
 import ballerinax/twilio;